kmlasharma/WildCards/README.md

 2. Run `docker-compose stop` to completely tear down the Docker container (run this command from outside of the container).

-## Automated Testing Instructions

-When inside the container, the automated tests can be run to test each of the above features automatically.

-1. cd to `/root/tests`
-2. Run `nosetests`
-3.

 RELEASE 1 Features:

 ### ✅ PML File Selection